-Leicester Law School is committed to providing a good working environment for its staff and is working towards applying for an Athena SWAN award.
+Leicester Law School is committed to providing a good working environment for its staff and is working towards applying for an Athena SWAN bronze award.

 About the Athena SWAN Charter